 - If you select the Bank Branch option, you need to take the Remita Retrieval Reference (RRR) to the bank and use it to make your payment.

 - Collect your printout and take it to the National Library with the original receipt.

 - Other documents you need to take along to the Library are:

 - A letter of application.

-- A photocopy of your certificate of company registration obtained from the Corporate Affairs Commission (CAC).
+- A photocopy of your certificate of company registration that you obtained from the Corporate Affairs Commission (CAC)

-- A manuscript of the book you wish to publish (This will be viewed and not collected).
+- A manuscript (preliminary pages) of the book or books you wish to publish

 Once you have provided all the required documents, you will be issued an ISBN.
-Then, you can go ahead and publish your book.
+Then, you can go ahead and publish your book or books.